syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-In addition, cells can be deleted by shifting other cells in a row/column towards up/left by one step.
-This can be done by using **Clear** method as shown in the below code.
+In addition, cells can be deleted by shifting other cells in a row or column towards up/left by one step.
+This can be done by using the **Clear** method as shown in the following code.

 {% tabs %}
 {% highlight c# %}